Iolop/POC/Router/Tenda/README.md

-Command injection and FS walk though can only be used in LAN but they don't need any authentication.
+Command injection can only be used in LAN but it doesn't need any authentication.

 Tenda ARCH:arm